We conclude this introductory chapter on Basic R concepts and commands with some pointers to related resources.

 ?sumprovides a precise definition and some examples of the function

 sum(introduced above).
-Although some parts of the documentation may be difficult or confusing at first, it’s typically helpful to examine the definition, run the provided examples, and try to understand what they do and show.
+Although some parts of the documentation may be difficult or confusing at first, it is typically helpful to examine the arguments, run the provided examples, and try to understand what they do and show.

-A more extensive and invaluable source of help are the command documentations and vignettes that come with packages (and are accessible via the Help or Packages panels of RStudio).
+A more focused and typically extensive source of help are the vignettes that come with particular packages (and are accessible via the Help or Packages panels of RStudio).
 A vignette typically explains the backgrounds and reasons for one or more functions and shows how it can be used to solve some task.

-Two contributions to RStudio cheatsheets provide visual summaries of key concepts and commands for many R-related topics and packages.
-For a handy language reference, check out the cheatsheets on Base R (by Mhairi McNeill) and Advanced R (by Arianne Colton and Sean Chen) concepts and commands.
+The RStudio cheatsheets provide quick visual summaries of key concepts and commands for many R-related topics and packages.
+For a handy language reference, check out the cheatsheets on Base R (by Mhairi McNeill) and Advanced R (by Arianne Colton and Sean Chen):

 1.9.2 Learning R

 There is no shortage of introductory books and scripts on R, but it is helpful to look for one that fits your interests and level of expertise.

 To learn R by reading only one book, my recommendation would be Norman Matloff’s The art of R programming (Matloff, 2011).
 It provides a sound introduction to R, but does not cover the tidyverse packages.

 Hands-On Programming with R (Grolemund, 2014) provides a solid introduction to R. As this book proceeds much more slowly than ours, I recommend reading its introductory chapters if you found this chapter confusing.

 YaRrr!
 The Pirate’s Guide to R (Phillips, 2018) approaches R in a fun and entertaining fashion, but only covers the basics.
 (See Rpository.com/learnR/ for a course with corresponding exercises and solutions.)